senecobis/PAI_tasks/README.md

 - task 1 : done ✅ (overachievers)
 - task 2 : done ✅ (easy dropout)
 - task 3 : done ✅ (but many constraints on v)
-- task 4 : loading ❌
+- task 4 : done ✅ (RL at its finest)